One Museum Street

 The masterplan proposals will provide:

-Substantial improvements to the public spaces on Museum Street and West Central Street, with new seating and plants, to improve safety and reduce anti-social behaviour
+Substantial improvements to the public spaces on Museum Street and West Central Street, with new seating and plants, bringing vibrancy and activity and improving safety

-A new pedestrian route through the site from High Holborn to West Central Street – called Vine Lane
+A new pedestrian route through the site lined with shops connecting Covent Garden and the British Museum – called Vine Lane

 The story so far